Frequently Asked Questions

 - Support open access initiatives.
 For example: Knowledge Unlatched; PeerJ; Hathitrust

 As an increasing portion of the flat collections budget must be spent on inflation other scholarly publishing costs, this has a significant impact on the libraries’ book purchasing.
-Expenditures for monographs decreased nearly $444,000 from 2010 to 2018 – around 36%.
+Expenditures for monographs decreased more than $700,000 from FY 2010 to FY 2020 – around 43%.

 The KU community can engage in activities that can affect change on scholarly communication.